mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 according to hardware and DirectX level.
 Make sure there are no updates to this file from the game repository (unlikely, was last updated in 2013) before making changes.

+#### Game overrides

+Some ConVars are set from what the map author specified so we have to override them.
+This is currently done [in](https://github.com/mastercoms/mastercomfig/blob/release/dev/presets/package.sh#L51) the packaging process.

 ## Making your pull request